leotiger/lingua-forge/README.md

 - Permalink structure set to anything other than Plain
 - An API key for at least one supported AI provider (Anthropic, OpenAI, or Gemini)

 **Optional — WooCommerce integration:** WooCommerce 9.0 or later is required (which in turn requires WordPress 6.9 or later).
-The core plugin — language routing, hreflang, AI tools — works on WordPress 6.4 without WooCommerce.
-If WooCommerce is not active the integration layer is silently skipped.
+The core plugin — language routing, full SEO layer, AI tools — works on WordPress 6.4 without WooCommerce.
+If WooCommerce is not active the WooCommerce delegation layer and WooCommerce-specific SEO output are silently skipped.

 **Multisite:** Lingua Forge is not tested on WordPress Multisite.
 Per-site activation — each site in the network manages its own languages, settings, and AI credentials independently — is expected to work.
 Network-wide activation is not supported and may produce unexpected behaviour.